 By Lis-Marie Alvarado and Paul-Andre Mondesir

-Here in Florida, we heard from panicked parents who worried about bringing their children to school, fearing they'd get picked up by Immigration and Customs Enforcement (ICE) agents on the way.
+This summer, the Trump administration ramped up immigration raids in cities across the U.S., separating families and communities and further fueling fear among immigrants.
+Here in Florida and communities around the country, AFSC often hears from panicked parents who worried about bringing their children to school, fearing they'd get picked up by Immigration and Customs Enforcement (ICE) agents on the way.

 Here are some key lessons from AFSC's work on these resolutions in Florida, which could inform your community's efforts to protect students and families: